Getting Pregnant after 30, 35 or even 40, written by a fertility specialist.

 Estradiol can be elevated as a result of conditions such as polycystic ovarian syndrome (PCOS) or presence of elevated levels of BPA in the system.
 Bisphenol A (BPA) is a chemical produced in large quantities for use primarily in the production of polycarbonate plastics.
 It is a part in various products including shatterproof windows, eyewear, water bottles, and epoxy resins that coat some metal food cans, bottle tops, and water supply pipes. https://www.niehs.nih.gov/health/topics/agents/sya-bpa/index.cfm.

-I ovulated 2 days past normal ovulation days, does that mean my period will start two days later than expected?
+I ovulated 2 days past normal ovulation days, does that mean my menstrual cycle will start two days later than expected?

 I have been taking Progesterone to support my uterine lining.
 Will that impact my menses?